efeklisov/vimrc/README.md

 # vimrc
 My `~/.vimrc` file.
 It has some Mac-specific setting that can be easily removed.
+It now supports NeoVim as well!
 # usage
 1) Copy the file to your system
 2) Run Vim
-3) Manually compile YCM

-   E.g. `(cd ~/.vim/bundle/YouCompleteMe && python3 install.py --clang-completer)`
 * you can install [vim-plug](https://github.com/junegunn/vim-plug) manually beforehand